Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

 However, one part of the brain not affected, and that was the genu of the corpus callosum.
 This is the part where the two hemispheres of the brain are connected together to communicate.

-The researchers in the paper do not go into why white matter in the brain of the CR monkeys was decreased.
+The researchers in the paper do not go into why grey matter in the brain of the CR monkeys was decreased.

 Even though this effect was noted, it did not affect cognitive performance in the animals.